charmoniumQ/charmonium.time_block/README.rst

     $ pip install charmonium.time_block

-Here are some reasons you would use this instead of an external profiler (e.g. line_prof) or another internal profiler (e.g. block-timer).
+Here are some reasons you would use this instead of an external profiler (e.g. line_prof) or another internal profiler (e.g. block-timer) for measuring time larger than 0.1s.

-- This records process measures memory usage (relatively cross-platform method using `psutil`_).

 .. _`psutil`: https://github.com/giampaolo/psutil